JoshDevHub/Rock-Paper-Scissors/README.md

 * [ ] Computer choice is highlighted on the button.
 * [ ] More decorative scoring section.
 * [ ] Log of the moves throughout the game displayed in the modal.
+* [ ] Make more responsive.
+Layout breaks down on smaller mobile screens.

 ## Special Thanks

 To the folks at The Odin Project for their web development course.